 Changing species interaction networks

-Toward these goals, my research synthesizes empirical data and advances theory in evolutionary ecology to explain variation among species in their responses to altered species interactions.
+My research synthesizes empirical data and advances theory in evolutionary ecology to explain variation among species in their responses to altered species interactions.
 Theory on species coexistence is critical for making these links because it explains why species vary in their ecological roles and how traits of species reflect these differences.
 Knowledge of the links between traits and the strategies most affected by global change can help predict winners and losers under anthropogenic change.
 I am pursuing these interests with research on the consequences of defaunation following the introduction of the invasive brown treesnake on Guam with Haldre Rogers, with field projects identifying the plant traits that mediate interactions with antagonists in Panama, and with synthesis of global mutualistic interaction and trait databases to understand the species most vulnerable to mutualism disruption.
-This work has implications for range dynamics in the context of climate change, persistence of animal-dispersed tree species important for tropical forest carbon storage, and regeneration of deforested areas and secondary forest.
+This research works to improve predictions for plant migration under climate change, persistence of animal-dispersed tree species important for tropical forest carbon storage, and regeneration of deforested areas and secondary forest.

 The seed dispersal mutualism